-Unique Assay ID This is a unique identifier that can be used to identify the assay in the literature and online.
+Unique Assay ID This is a unique identifier that can be used to identify the access in the literature and Unique Assay ID This is a unique identifier that can be used to identify the assay in the literature and online.
 Detected Coding Transcript(s) This is a list of the Ensembl transcript ID(s) that this assay will detect.
 Details for each transcript can be found on the Ensembl website at www.ensembl.org.
 Amplicon Context Sequence This is the amplicon sequence with additional base pairs added to the beginning and/or end of the sequence.
 This is in accordance with the minimum information for the publication of real-time quantitative PCR experiments (MIQE) guidelines.
 For details, please refer to the following publication, "Primer Sequence Disclosure: A Clarification of the MIQE Guidelines" (Bustin et al 2011).
 Chromosome Location This is the chromosomal location of the amplicon context sequence within the genome.
 Assay Design Exonic: Primers sit within the same exon in the mRNA transcript and can potentially co-amplify genomic DNA.
 If performing gene expression analysis, it is suggested that the samples be treated with a DNase to eliminate potential unwanted signal from contaminating genomic DNA.
 Exon-exon junction: One primer sits on an exon-exon junction in mRNA.
 When performing gene expression analysis, this design approach will prevent unwanted signal from contaminating genomic DNA.
 Intron-spanning: Primers sit within different exons while spanning a large intron in the mRNA (intron is greater than 750bp).
 When performing gene expression analysis, this design approach should limit potential unwanted signal from contaminating genomic DNA.
 Small intron-spanning: Primers sit within different exons with a short intron in between (intron is smaller than 750bp).
 Small introns may not prevent unwanted signal from contaminating genomic DNA.
 Efficiency Assay efficiency was determined using a seven-point standard curve from 20 copies to 20 million copies.
 While an efficiency of 100% represents a perfect doubling of template at every cycle and is ideal, typical ranges of good assay efficiency are between 90-110%.
 For difficult targets, assay efficiency outside of this range are accepted and reported accordingly.
-R 2 The R 2 represents the linearity of the standard curve and how well the standard curve data points fit the linear regression line.
+R The R represents the linearity of the standard curve and how well the standard curve data points fit the linear regression line.
 Acceptable values are >0.98.